 Our Yacht Park haul-out facility was developed on several acres of land located on the south side of Harbour Road in 2010.
 It provides storage and full repair and maintenance services for boats up to 45 tons and 70 feet.

 In 2014, a multi-million dollar redevelopment on B, C, D & E docks significantly improved water access.
 Barges and cranes were used to drill, blast and dredge the clay and rock located in these areas.
-The navigational rock marker that was located at the north end of E dock now sits in the marina gardens.
 This development created an open marina layout and brought the total number of berths to 500.

 Van Isle Marina is a true family business.
 Stephen and Esther passed the ownership to their sons Mark and Alan.
 And now the third generation has taken over the reins.

 In 2010, Alan retired from managing the Maintenance Department and his older brother, Mark, retired in 2017 after 39 years at the helm.

 Mark passed the business management to his children – the third generation.
 His son, Greg, is President of the company and daughter, Dana, is Vice President, and daughter, Cara, is Human Resources and Business Development Manager.